krzemienski/awesome-from-stars/README.md

 * [google/google-toolbox-for-mac](https://github.com/google/google-toolbox-for-mac): Google Toolbox for Mac
 * [go-python/gopy](https://github.com/go-python/gopy): gopy generates a CPython extension module from a go package.
 * [buger/goreplay](https://github.com/buger/goreplay): GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
+* [datarhei/gosrt](https://github.com/datarhei/gosrt): Implementation of the SRT protocol in pure Go
 * [cjbassi/gotop](https://github.com/cjbassi/gotop): A terminal based graphical activity monitor inspired by gtop and vtop
 * [Comcast/gots](https://github.com/Comcast/gots): MPEG Transport Stream handling in Go
 * [acaudwell/Gource](https://github.com/acaudwell/Gource): software version control visualization